jamestbrown5/2018_Notebook/2018_Notebook.md

 ![Hourly CO2 weighted by Mass](/Users/JamesB/Google Drive/Graduate School/Self_JamesTBrown/GitHub/Other/Respirometry/Images/20180105_CO2_Hour_Mass.png)

  * BE12:
-    * performed respirometry on remaining samples
+    * respirometry on remaining samples
   * UZ12:
     * respirometry performed on the 25 larvae that entered the 5 instar
   * UZ16: